RoadieHQ/roadie-backstage-plugins/.changeset/tasty-turkeys-brake.md

 ## 🚀 New Feature:

-You can now add azure active directory (Microsoft Entra ID) using your service principal credentials to authentication to Argo CD instances!
+You can now use azure active directory (Microsoft Entra ID) to authentication to Argo CD instances!

 **Login Priorities** (We will prioritize logins as follows):